rihal-om/rihal-codestacker/BE/README.md

 - Soft-deleted records must be hard-deleted after a retention period has passed.
 The retention period should be set as a `number of days` value in the database.
 - Hard-delete must not remove the audit log entry for the soft-delete action.
 - Hard-delete must deal with all the data that is related to the slot being deleted.
 Either remove that data or set the reference to be null.
-- Cleanup must be **idempotent** (running it multiple times should not error or delete extra data incorrectly).
+- Cleanup must be **idempotent** (running it multiple times should not cause errors or remove more data than intended).

 ---